LL::NG can use an LDAP directory to:

 ldap+tls://server/verify=none&capath=/etc/ssl.
 You can also use cafile and capath parameters.

-- Server port: TCP port used by LDAP server.
-Can be overridden by an LDAP URI in server host.
+- Server port: TCP port used by LDAP server if different from the standard ports.
+Can also be specified in the server host URI.

 - Users search base: Base of search in the LDAP directory.